nautobot/nautobot/nautobot/docs/development/templates.md

 ## Object Edit

-The base view for object addition or change is `generic/object_edit.html`.
+The base template for object addition or change is `generic/object_edit.html`.
 It does not provide any blocks for customizing the user experience.

 ## Object Import

-The base view for object import is `generic/object_import.html`.
+The base template for object import is `generic/object_import.html`, with the following blocks:

-The blocks that views may override are:

 - `tabs`: may provide tabs at the top of the page.
 The default import view is not tabbed.

 ## Object Deletion

-The base view for object deletion is `generic/object_delete.html`.

-It provides the following custom blocks:
+The base template for object deletion is `generic/object_delete.html`, with the following blocks:

 - `message`: is the overridable confirmation message for deletion.
     - `message_extra`: provides a way to add to the default message without